Frequently Asked Questions

 10. GEMS Tuition & Living Expenses

-Tuition and fees for the 2018-2019 GEMS Program was $28,356.00 and applicants selected for interview will be advised of any change for the 2019-2020 GEMS Program.
-GEMS students may need an additional $26,000.00 for living expenses.
+Tuition and fees for the 2019-2020 GEMS Program is $26,723.00.
+GEMS students will need an additional $30,733.00 for living and academic expenses.
 Most GEMS students will cover the costs of the GEMS year with a combination of personal savings, family support and student loans.
 Some loans are partially based on creditworthiness.
 External scholarships are also available for accepted students based on the sponsoring organization's criteria.

 11. Success of GEMS